 Here are 22 things that you should do before sending your divorce papers.
 Make sure you are prepared for the process, and that you are allowing yourself the space to heal.

 Taking the time to figure out where you stand beforehand is a great way to get a head start and be educated.
-Make sure you consider less obvious things such as pensions, artwork, and inheritance.
+Make sure you consider less apparent things such as pensions, artwork, and inheritance.

 It is recommended that you get a credit report.
 These are highly comprehensive reports showing any outstanding debts and can assist in determining marital debts.

 Make a time to have an open conversation with your partner about the divorce, that isn’t during a busy period like your child’s birthday or a family event.
-Because of this, it is important to plan this discussion ahead of time and schedule a day when neither of you have any other commitments.
+Because of this, it is important to plan this discussion ahead of time and schedule a day when neither of you has any other commitments.

 Try to talk about anything that feels important in a neutral setting if possible.
 This could be away from home such as in a coffee shop or at the park.
 It is also recommended that you avoid raising your voice, and keep the conversation concise.
-Try to avoid saying more than you need to, because this can lead to a conflict or argument.
+Try to avoid saying more than you need to because this can lead to a conflict or argument.

 Taking the moral high ground in this situation allows you to remain calm.
 This can also allow both parties to think and reflect on the discussion before starting the divorce process.

 There is nothing wrong with scheduling interviews with potential attorneys, and turning them down if they don’t feel like the right fit for your case.
-An experienced attorney will be able to handle sensitive issues and make every effort to make the process as fast and seamless as possible.
+An experienced lawyer will be able to handle sensitive issues and make every effort to make the process as fast and seamless as possible.